SEB-Core/mongoose-recipes/README.md

 <br>

-In `authRouter.js`, render the route using our session object to grab the user info:
+In `authRouter.js`, render the route using your session object to grab the user info:

 ```js
 router.get('/:id/update-password', (req, res) => {